 Exercise can look different for each and every person.
 Once you find a workout that works, it is easy to get caught in the same routine.
 There are so many ways to move your body, exploring your options can not only be fun but can lead you to something you never thought you'd enjoy.
 New York City is a great place to try out different ones because of the multitude of workout classes offered for all athletic levels.
 Starting with hot yoga this article takes you through many of the workout classes you might not have thought of taking to push your body to new limits.

 Modo Yoga is a hot yoga studio focusing on six main ideas: accessibility, community, sustainability, health, peace, and curiosity.
+They have two beautiful studios in NYC in Williamsburg and the West Village.
 With a multitude of different classes and teachers, each practitioner can decide what feels best for them.
 If you like a peaceful transition from a busy week, a restore and reset class might be the perfect addition to your Friday afternoon..Or start the weekend with a bang with a core-focused flow!
-All of the options are open at Modo Yoga with over 70 locations around the world.
+We love their mission and vibe, here is a bit about them in their own words "We are a community of inspired students, joined together by our love of yoga, our commitment to protecting the earth, and our drive to bring more peace into the world.
+We are a place for all.
+Whether you are an absolute beginner or a more experienced student, we offer accessible classes that are challenging, healthy and fun!"

 Reformer Pilates at SLT